Skip to main content

 The maximum financial incentive your spouse can receive for a wellness program is 30% of the cost of the employee’s self-only health coverage.

 This approach has a deliberate and thoughtful design.
-By linking the incentive to the cost, it creates a standardized limit that applies equally, regardless of whether an employee is on an individual, employee-plus-spouse, or family plan.
+By linking the incentive to the self-only coverage cost, it creates a standardized limit that applies equally, regardless of whether an employee is on an individual, employee-plus-spouse, or family plan.
 It is a system built on individual encouragement.

 The incentive offered to you as the employee and the one offered to your spouse are independent of each other.
 Your decision to participate has no bearing on their eligibility for the incentive, and their decision does not affect yours.
 This separation respects individual autonomy within the family unit, ensuring that the choice to engage with a wellness program remains a personal one for both you and your spouse.